 One of our other favorite features is video embedding.
 We always shoot videos to show prospects our team members who would be working on their accounts, and then we embed the video into our proposal documents.
 This way, prospects get all the information they need in one single document.

-One of the biggest issues plaguing sales teams everywhere is silos.
-When you don't use an internal communications tool, your teams are not connected, which can be frustrating as it slows down sales processes.
+One of the biggest issues plaguing sales teams and remote workforces everywhere is silos.
+When you don't use an internal communications tool, your teams are not connected, which can slow down or even complicate sales processes.

-This is why it's so important to invest in technology that provides reliable connections.
-Communication tools break down silos and help bring your marketing, service, and sales teams together.
+It’s a preventable complication, however.
+Investing in technology that provides reliable connections and facilitates regular communication breaks down those silos and brings your marketing, service, and sales teams together.

 Another important consideration to address with your communications tools is how you host and conduct meetings.
-You can simplify scheduling, record meetings, and much more when you invest in the right tools for your team's needs.
+The right communication tool can also simplify scheduling, record meetings, enable collaboration, and much more.

 For our internal communication, we love Slack.
 It's the most popular communications tool for a reason.
 It's super easy to use, includes countless integrations with other apps (including CRMs and DMSs), and makes collaboration a breeze.

-Our sales and marketing teams share a channel and are constantly in contact.
-This is important for them to share documents, discuss leads, and, of course, send funny memes.
+Our sales and marketing teams share a channel and are constantly in contact whether it’s sharing documents, discussing leads, or, of course, sending funny memes.

 5. Invoicing Tools

-When it comes time to send invoices, you need the right technology in place.
-Old school tactics are cumbersome and take way too much time.
+When it’s time to send invoices, technology should simplify the process.
+Old school tactics are, simply, cumbersome and time-consuming.

-Bottom line: you want to make your payment process as easy as possible for your customers and your entire organization.
-So with the right tools in place, you're able to track and manage each customer's invoices in one simple interface.
+When payments impact your bottom line, you obviously want to make the process as easy as possible for both your customers and your organization.
+So, with the right tools in place, you can track and manage each customer's invoices in one simple interface.
 Plus, user friendly software helps with onboarding customers.

-There are plenty of options to choose from, and QuickBooks is always one of the first invoicing tools to come to mind.
-It really covers all the bases for your business needs, from managing bills to inventory management and so much more.
+There are plenty of other options to choose from as well, and, let’s be honest, old school isn’t always a negative.
+In fact, QuickBooks, which has been around for nearly 20 years now, is always one of the first invoicing tools to come to mind.
+It covers all the bases for your business needs, from managing bills to inventory management and so much more.

-In terms of invoicing, it offers plenty of awesome features that make them stand out.
-You can accept instant payment directly through the "smart invoice" you send.
+In terms of invoicing, it offers plenty of features such as instant payment directly through the "smart invoice" you send.
 Customers can pay using credit, Apple Pay, and bank transfers, which are free.

-The software automatically matches payments to the associated invoices, so you don't need to manually track this.
+The software automatically matches payments to the associated invoices, so there’s no need for manual tracking.
 You can also customize invoices for each customer and add billable hours through tools like Google Calendar or Quickbooks time tracking.